Chart Color Schemes

 An assessment of population growth drivers in Pearcedale - Tooradin reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Pearcedale - Tooradin's population is around 8,278 as of Feb 2026.
-This reflects an increase of 254 people since the 2021 Census, which reported a population of 8,024 people.
+Based on AreaSearch's analysis, Pearcedale - Tooradin's population is around 8,278 as of Feb 2026.
+This reflects an increase of 254 people (3.2%) since the 2021 Census, which reported a population of 8,024 people.
 The change is inferred from the estimated resident population of 8,253 from the ABS as of June 2024 and an additional 40 validated new addresses since the Census date.
-This level of population equates to a density ratio of 84 persons per square kilometer.
-Population growth for the area was primarily driven by natural growth that contributed approximately 80.7% of overall population gains during recent periods.
+This population level equates to a density ratio of 84 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 80.7% of overall population gains during recent periods.

 Frequently Asked Questions - Population